kubernetes-retired/external-storage/iscsi/targetd/README.md

 https://bugzilla.redhat.com/show_bug.cgi?id=1451139 Until this bug is resolve, SELinux must be set to permissive mode on Fedora 25+.

+For RHEL and Centos make sure you install targetd >= 0.8.6-1 as in previous versions there a bug that prevented exposing a volume to more than one initiator

 ### A note about names

 In various places, iSCSI Qualified Names (IQNs) need to be created.